paweljarosz/defarc/README.md

 	local attribute_name = defarc.get_attribute_name()
 ```

-### .get_attribute_value([attribute])
+### get_attribute_value([attribute])
 Returns a attribute value table of selected attribute data.
-This function returns a proper attribute name if proper attribute_id or attribute_name is provided, otherwise it returns a attribute value of saved/selected attribute_table.
+This function returns a proper attribute name if proper attribute_id or attribute_name is provided, otherwise it returns a attribute value of selected attribute_table.

 * **PARAMETER:** `attribute` (string, optional) - an id or name of a attribute from Arcweave JSON or Lua table with attribute data (attribute_table)
 * **RETURNS:** `attribute_value` (table) - a table with fileds *data* and *type*